-We have audited Humanities Tennessee's compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on each of Humanities Tennessee's major federal programs for the eighteen-month period ended June 30, 2019.
+We have audited Humanities Tennessee's compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on each of Humanities Tennessee's major federal programs for the year ended June 30, 2020.
 Humanities Tennessee's major federal programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.